10-01 Call your quarters or other unit (specify)

 CODE 1 - Victim deceased

-CODE 2 - Victim not breathing & requires resuscitation or other life threatening injury or illness
+CODE 2 - Victim not breathing and requires resuscitation or may be suffering from a serious, apparently life threatening injury or illness

 NO CODE - All others